codepod-io/codepod/README.md

 docker compose up -d
 ```

-If you this is your first time starting CodePod, you will also need to initialize the database.
-See [below](#initializing-the-database).
+If you this is your first time setting up CodePod, or the database schema has been updated (which you can tell from errors), you will also need to [initalize database tables](#initializing-the-database).
-If the database has been updated (you can tell by some errors) since you last pulled the code, you will need to update the database.
-See [below](#updating-the-database).

 Wait a few minutes for the package installation and compilation.
 Once the `ui` and
 `api` containers are ready, go to `http://localhost:80` to see the app.